onrelay/sipxecs/README.md

 ### Prepare Server

+- Log on as root via ssh

 - On first boot you may need to edit */etc/sysconfig/network-scripts/YourNICCard*.
 Change `ONBOOT="no"` to `ONBOOT="yes"`

 - Run `yum update -y`

-- Increase Max Number of ulimit open files and max user processes for MongoDB (important for larger systems)
+- Increase Max Number of open files and max user processes for MongoDB (important for larger systems)

     - edit */etc/sysctl.conf* to add fs.file-max = 65536 line.
-ONLY do this if default found from `cat /cproc/sys/fs/file-max` is less than 65536.
+ONLY do this if the default returned from `cat /cproc/sys/fs/file-max` is less than 65536.

     - edit */etc/security/limits.conf* to add the following block of text: